"Assuming I don't use the pump regularly and want it only for power failures - how long will it hold a prime?"

 First - if you were to cut the piping, OUR WARRANTY WOULD NO LONGER APPLY --- since we cannot warranty a mechanism that is dependent on the quality of your cutting and assembly.

 So the warranty is gone.
 The next point is about how much savings are possible.
 The answer is, "Not much".
-The piping is not JUST piping - in the sense of a hollow tube.
+The drop pipe units are not JUST piping - in the sense of a hollow tube.
 The pipe contains a sucker rod mechanism to lift the water.
 The pipe, itself, is less than a third of the cost of the whole "drop pipe kit".
 Depending on your depth, you are probably looking at about a total price for the PVC PIPING itself of around $100 - $200.
 So you're really not playing with a lot of money to try to make savings on.
 And at what cost in time and risk?

 Next, you are quite right that shipping PVC is expensive.
 However, the expense is not so much about weight; it is mostly about shipping 9-foot lengths.
 Removing PVC from the shipment does nothing to address this shipping cost, because the 9-foot-long sucker rods remain be shipped.
 Our sucker rods are fiberglass, and it took us considerable effort and time to figure out how to reliably affix their stainless steel ends.
 There is nothing comparable available anywhere, except from us.